 You must store Textures in a folder called Textures, placed inside the Assets folder (next to the exported Mesh) within your Unity Project.
 This enables the Unity Editor to find the Textures and connect them to the generated Materials.
 For more information, see documentation on Importing Textures.

 Unity supports importing Meshes from two different types of files:

 Model files that are placed in the Assets folder in your Unity project are automatically imported and stored as Unity Assets.

 A model file can contain a 3D model, such as a character, a building, or a piece of furniture.
 The model is imported as multiple Assets.
 In the Project window, the main imported object is a model Prefab.
 Usually there are also several Mesh objects that are referenced by the model Prefab.

 A model file can also contain animation data, which can be used to animate this model or other models.
 The animation data is imported as one or more Animation Clips.

 The Import Settings for a model file is displayed in the Model tab of the FBX importer’s Inspector window when the model is selected.
-These affect the Mesh, its Normals, and the imported Materials.
+These affect the Mesh and its Normals.
 Settings are applied per Asset on disk, so if you need Assets with different settings, make (and rename accordingly) a duplicate file.

 |Scale Factor||Unity’s physics system expects 1 meter in the game world to be 1 unit in the imported file.
 If you prefer to model at a different scale then you can compensate for it here.
 Defaults for different 3D packages are as follows: